pymupdf/PyMuPDF/docs/page.rst

             closePath      Same as the parameter in :ref:`Shape`. color          Stroke color (see :ref:`Shape`).
             dashes         Dashed line specification (see :ref:`Shape`).
-            even_odd       Handle colors of overlapping areas -- same as the parameter in :ref:`Shape`. fill           Fill color  (see :ref:`Shape`).
+            even_odd       Fill colors of area overlaps -- same as the parameter in :ref:`Shape`. fill           Fill color  (see :ref:`Shape`).
             items          List of draw commands: lines, rectangles, quads or curves. lineCap        Number 3-tuple, use its max value on output with :ref:`Shape`.